Skip to content

 humanlayer daemon launch

-For beta, pass the beta environment flag to both commands.
+For beta, add the beta environment flag to both commands.

 bash